Questions and Answers

 Ours is a personalized service.
 We want to get to know your collection as thoroughly as possible so that we can be of the greatest help.

-- Mr. Falk, the Chief Curator and Editor, will contact you directly to discuss your several options for proceeding.
+- One of our curators will contact you directly to discuss your several options for proceeding.
 Because every case is different, it is important to tailor the very best presentation for you.
 Once you have selected an option, we will clearly describe the subsequent steps.

 - We will review the images and select those that we feel will comprise the strongest thematic exhibition.